davidkonrad/suneditor-emojis/README.md

 # suneditor-emojis

 Add a Unicode Emojis submenu to the SunEditor toolbar.
 The plugin covers the entire Unicode standard and supports 'skin tone' where possible.
+Works with SunEditor releases from 2.35.0 to latest, you can test all versions in the link below :

 Demo ⇢ **https://suneditor-emojis.github.io**